Internet for RV Living: Mobile Internet Options in 2025

 Starlink internet satellite dish on top of RV roof.

 Starlink is the newest and best satellite internet option for full time RVers.
-Using advanced satellites in low orbit, the company is able to offer high-speed, low-latency broadband internet across the globe.
+Using advanced satellites in low orbit, the company can offer high-speed, low-latency broadband internet across the globe.

-Starlink is also able to offer download speeds between 100 Mb/s and 200 Mb/s and latency as low as 20ms in many locations.
+Starlink is also able to offer download speeds between 100 Mb/s and 200 Mb/s and latency as low as 25ms in many locations.

 The Starlink ROAM unlimited service plan is $165 per month and includes unlimited data.
 The $165 plan includes service anywhere within your country.
 The ROAM plan also includes in-motion use, so your passengers can have internet while you are driving.